Nikon D3500 vs D850

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3500 and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3500 does not offer wifi capability.
+In contrast, the D3500 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the D3500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D3500 and the D850 are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the D3500 followed on from the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3500 and D850 can be found, respectively, in the Nikon D3500 Manual (free pdf) or the online Nikon D850 Manual.

 So how do things add up?
 Is the Nikon D3500 better than the Nikon D850 or vice versa?
 The listing below highlights the relative strengths of the two models.